offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **WHY**: A transcription factor is an enzyme that either increases or decreases a gene's transcription rate.
 It does so by binding to a specific part of the gene's upstream region called the transcription factor binding site.
 That transcription factor binding site consists of a k-mer that matches the motif expected by that transcription factor, called a regulatory motif.

 A single transcription factor may operate on many different genes.
-Often times a scientist will identify a set of genes that are suspected to be regulated by a single transcription factor, but that scientist won't know ...
+Oftentimes a scientist will identify a set of genes that are suspected to be regulated by a single transcription factor, but that scientist won't know ...

 * what the regulatory motif is (the pattern expected by the enzyme).
 * where the transcription factor binding sites are (which k-mers the enzyme is targeting).